 HOTTEST 5 Email Inbox Management TIPS

-Searching Google for how to set up rules for outlook (or filter for gmail etc.) will return simple steps for setting this up and stopping these email clogging up your inbox and causing constant distraction.
+Searching Google for how to set up rules for outlook (or ‘filter’ for Gmail etc.) will return simple steps for setting this up and stopping these emails from clogging your inbox, causing constant distraction.

-It’s also a good idea, and does you and the sender a favour, to review and where appropriate unsubscribe from these emails if you find yourself not opening them for more than 3 or so editions in a row.
+It’s a good idea (and does both you AND the sender a favour) to review and even unsubscribe from these emails if you find yourself not opening them for more than 3 or so editions in a row.

 Another way to improve productivity is to touch each email as few times as possible.
-Here are a few way to deal with mail when it comes in, or during your allotted time(s):
+Here are a few ways to deal with mail when it comes in, or during your allotted time(s):

-b) Create a task — if there is action to take, create a Reminder or Event in your calendar straight away, or add it to your Activities (to do) List for when and what activity is required.
+b) Create a task — if there is an action to take, create a Reminder or Event in your calendar straight away, or add it to your Tasks/Activities List for when activity is required.
 Google Calendar is amazing for this and allows you to set reminders so that important tasks aren’t overlooked.

-c) Move it — if it’s an email you need to retain for reference sake, move it to an appropriate folder — see suggestions in Tip #3
+c) Move it — if it’s an email you need to retain for reference’s sake, move it to an appropriate folder — see suggestions in Tip #3

 d) Delete it — when an email is FYI – For Your Information only or when you read it and recognise you’re not going to need to come back to it again, Press Delete.
 You can always retrieve it from the Bin / Trash folder if absolutely necessary.

-A clever example we came across recently included these folders — in this instance email would be Moved (dragged and dropped) from you inbox into these sub-folder upon viewing:
+A clever example we came across recently included the listed below.
+In this instance email would be Moved (dragged and dropped) from your inbox into these sub-folders upon viewing:

 All popular EOS’ have Rules & Filters that can be set up to sort your mail on arrival.
 An example of this would be “ALL Emails from Web-Sta Move to Web-Presence”